 A new interdisciplinary workshop co-located with IJCAI 2024.
-Analogy-ANGLE will take place on August 3rd or 4th, 2024 in Jeju, South Korea.
+Analogy-ANGLE will take place on August 4th, 2024 in Jeju, South Korea.

 Analogy-ANGLE is a new interdisciplinary workshop co-located with IJCAI 2024 on August 4th, 2024 in Jeju, South Korea.
 Analogy-ANGLE aims to bring together researchers with an interest in analogical abstraction from natural language processing, cognitive psychology, computer vision, deep learning, and neuro-symbolic AI.
 This workshop will enable a common ground where the complementary perspectives from these fields can come together to form a comprehensive picture of the current landscape of analogical abstraction, and point to standing challenges, evaluation methodologies, and emerging techniques of interest.
 Thus, we organize this workshop at IJCAI where leading researchers from the focal areas are gathered.
 The multidisciplinary nature of the workshop is emphasized by the broad set of skills of the organization team and the program committee, and the diversity principle guiding the list of topics and the invited keynotes.